Abkels/PalConnect/Server/src/README.md

 cors middleware: to protect and to restrict access to the server

-compression middleware helps to compress data which makes response faster
+compression middleware helps to compress data which makes response faster.

+PROCESSES in the uncaught exception process.exit(1) means there is an error, (0) means no error
+//// in the task manager there lots of processes that can be started or stopped... typing the ps command in the terminal displays lots of processes in  the system cconsole.log(process.pid or ppid) will print the id of the process in the console.

+if you want to kill it, you can go to command promt and type the following command taskkill /pid 1852/f   this will kill the process and crash your server.
+So it is adviced to close the server before it crashes...